ynput/ayon-usd-resolver/README.md

 4. `representation=usd`: This part of the path is very important; it sets the file "extension" that the resolver will search for.
 You can use everything that you can upload to the server.

-ll together, you will get an asset path like this.
+All together, you will get an asset path like this.
 This asset path can be used inside of USD and will be resolved by the asset Resolver.

 `ayon://{ProjectName}/{path/to/ayon/folder}?product={FileName}&version=latest&representation=usd`